EncodingNet: A Novel Encoding-based MAC Design for Efficient Neural Network Acceleration: Experimental Setup and Results

-To verify the proposed encoding-based MAC array, we synthesized the encoded-based MAC circuit with NanGate 15 nm cell libraries \cite{OpenCellLibrary15nm}.
-These MAC circuits approximate the results of the uniformly quantized 8-bit MAC units.
-Such MAC circuits were then used to construct a MAC array similar to \figname~\ref{fig:ourMAC}.
-In synthesizing the circuits, the clock frequency was set to 1 GHz.
-Power and area analysis of this hardware were conducted with Design Compiler from Synopsys.
-Such a MAC array can efficiently execute neural networks while maintaining a high inference accuracy.
-To verify this, we tested the accuracy of three neural networks together with the corresponding datasets, ResNet18-Cifar10, ResNet20-Cifar100 and ResNet50-ImageNet, using the new MAC design.
-These neural networks were initially trained using Pytorch, and pretrained weights were loaded from Torchvision \cite{ImageNetpytorch} and public repositories on Github \cite{Cifar10pytorch, pytorchCifar100}.
-The learning rate of the position weights in the novel encoding for fine-tuning ResNet18, ResNet20, and ResNet50 was set to 1e-3, 1e-3, and 1e-8, respectively.
+To verify that such a MAC array can efficiently execute neural networks while maintaining a high inference accuracy, we tested the accuracy of six neural networks together with the corresponding datasets, ResNet18 (Cifar-10) \cite{He_2016_CVPR}, ResNet20 (Cifar-100), ResNet50 (ImageNet), MobileNetV2 (Cifar-10) \cite{Sandler_2018_CVPR}, MobileNetV2 (Cifar-100), and EfficientNet-B0 (ImageNet) \cite{pmlr-v97-tan19a} , using the new MAC design.
+8-bit uniform quantization was applied.
+The neural networks above were initially trained using PyTorch, and pretrained weights were loaded from Torchvision \cite{ImageNetpytorch} and public repositories on GitHub \cite{Cifar10pytorch, pytorchCifar100}.
+Then, the neural networks were fine-tuned on an NVIDIA A100 80 GB for 25 epochs, in which the learning rates for MobileNetV2 (Cifar-100) were set at 1e-3, for ResNet18 (Cifar-10), ResNet20 (Cifar-100) and MobileNetV2 (Cifar-10) at 1e-4, and for ResNet50 (ImageNet) and EfficientNet-B0 (ImageNet) at 1e-5.
+After rewriting the \textit{Linear} and \textit{Conv2d} layers, finetuning ResNet-50 and EfficientNet-B0 on ImageNet becames extremely time-consuming.
+To address this issue, we only randomly sampled 1\% of the images from each category in the original training dataset during each epoch.
+For comparison, neural networks with 8-bit uniform quantization and 8-bit exact multipliers were also fine-tuned with 25 epoches.